*Updated August 29, 2019.

 West Virginia was one of the first states to embrace regulated sports betting.
 Under the current legal framework both live and online betting are permissible.
 However, operators are limited to a maximum of three online skins.
 Additionally, sportsbooks can’t take bets on high school events.

-What residents can do, however, is bet on sports in the following live venues:
+If you’re in West Virginia, you can bet on sports in the following live venues:

 - Mountaineer Casino Racetrack & Resort